top of page

 GOLDEN SANDS

-The Takov brothers driving their Berlinette uphill In front of the Golden Sands of the Black Sea near Sliven in the background.
+In front of the Golden Sands beach on the Black Sea near Sliven, the Takov brothers drive their Berlinette uphill.

 © Todor Tomov [www.rally-club.bg]